ibexa/documentation-developer/docs/search/search_engines/search_engines.md

 ---
-description: Ibexa DXP enables you to use Solr or Elasticsearch search engines, in addition to the built-in legacy search engine which has limited functionalities.
+description: Learn about different search engines that are supported by Ibexa DXP.
 ---

 # Search engines

-[[= product_name =]] enables you to use search engines.
+[[= product_name =]] enables you to use different search engines.
 Currently, they exist in their own [[= product_name =]] Bundles:

 1. [Legacy search engine](legacy_search_overview.md) - a database-powered search engine for basic needs.